 Based on the latest scientific findings in the field of neuroscience, Dr. Fotuhi has developed tailored programs for recovery from concussion and memory loss.
 One aspect of those plans involves brain coaching, a one-on-one session with a dedicated, trained advocate.
 During sessions, patients have the opportunity to speak with their brain coach about attainable solutions to enhancing memory, reducing stress, improving organizational skills, and discovering creative ways to overcome challenging life circumstances.

-Dr. Majid Fotuhi, based on his 25 years of research, clinical work, and teaching in neuroscience at Johns Hopkins and Harvard Medical School, has summarized this literature in his scientific peer-reviewed articles (and books) and formulated a “Brain Fitness Program” to use effective behavioral modification techniques for enhancing cognitive function.
-He served as the founder and chief medical officer for NeurExpand Brain Centers where this program produced remarkable results in patients with memory loss, post-concussive syndrome, and mild cognitive impairment.
+Based on his 25 years of research, clinical work, and teaching in neuroscience at Johns Hopkins and Harvard Medical School, Dr. Majid Fotuhi has summarized this literature in his scientific peer-reviewed articles (and books) and formulated a “Brain Fitness Program” to use effective behavioral modification techniques for enhancing cognitive function.
+This program produces remarkable results in patients with memory loss, post-concussive syndrome, and mild cognitive impairment.

-The program has nine important interventions, starting with patient’s sense of “purpose in life” and their desire for peak brain performance in order to achieve a personal goal:
+The program has eight important interventions, starting with patient’s sense of “purpose in life” and their desire for peak brain performance in order to achieve a personal goal:

 Published in NeuroRegulation (2017), about the benefits of neurofeedback for treating anxiety and depression